BACK

 HEMP PLANT: (Cannabis sativa)

-• Due to the similar leaf shape, hemp is frequently confused with marijuana.
+• Due to the similar leaf shape, Hemp is frequently confused with marijuana, Hemp has less than 1% THC, the physio active ingredient.

-• Common name for a tall annual herb (Cannabis sativa - also called hemp) of the family Cannabinaceae, native to Asia now widespread for its cultivation fiber.
+• Cannabis sativa is the common name for a tall annual herb (also called hemp) of the family Cannabinaceae, native to Asia now widespread for its cultivation fibre.

 • Hemp production is one of the oldest industries in the world.